Synthetixio/synthetix/docs/contracts/FeePoolState.md

 Field | Type | Description
 ------|------|------------
-debtPercentage | `uint` | The percentage of the total system debt owned by the address associated with this entry at the time of issuance. debtEntryIndex | `uint` | The [debt ledger](SynthetixState.md#debtledger) index when this user issued or destroyed tokens.
+debtPercentage | `uint` | The percentage of the total system debt owned by the address associated with this entry at the time of issuance.
+These are [27-decimal fixed point numbers](SafeDecimalMath.md), closely related to the values in [`SynthetixState.debtLedger`](SynthetixState.md#debtledger). debtEntryIndex | `uint` | The [debt ledger](SynthetixState.md#debtledger) index when this user issued or destroyed tokens.
 That is, the length of the ledger at the time of issuance.

 For more information on these fields and their meaning, see the main [`Synthetix`](Synthetix.md) contract functions [`_addToDebtRegister`](Synthetix.md#_addtodebtregister) and [`_removeFromDebtRegister`](Synthetix.md#_removefromdebtregister), along with the corresponding struct in [`SynthetixState`](SynthetixState.md#issuancedata).